WWE Heat: Broadcast

-Heat was most recently streamed on WWE.com on Friday afternoons for North American viewers from 2005 to 2008.
-However, the show was still televised internationally and showed in the United Kingdom on Channel 4 and then later on Sky Sports 3, Australia on Fox8, India on TEN Sports, Germany on Premiere Sport Portal, France on Action, Spain on Sportmania and C+ Deportes -both channels from Digital+, the Middle East on ShowSports4, the Philippines on Jack TV, and Japan on J Sports.
+Although Heat became a webcast in North America in 2005, it continued to be televised internationally and showed in the United Kingdom on Channel 4 and then later on Sky Sports 3, Australia on Fox8, India on TEN Sports, Germany on Premiere Sport Portal, France on Action, Spain on Sportmania and C+ Deportes -both channels from Digital+, the Middle East on ShowSports4, the Philippines on Jack TV, and Japan on J Sports.
 The final episode was uploaded to WWE.com.
-The show was replaced internationally with WWE Vintage Collection, a program featuring classic matches.

 On May 7, 2018, the first 52 episodes of WWE Heat were made available to stream on the WWE Network.